 The retro-orbital bony complex contains the greater and lesser wings of the sphenoid.
-Since the lateral and medial pterygoid muscles insert into the medial and pterygoid plates, chronic contracture of these muscles can result in the torquing action of the sphenoid.
-Strained internal muscles of mastication due to abnormal jaw positioning (posterior relationship) and unsupportive occlusion of the bite can trigger pressure feelings behind the eyes.
-Some have reported a dagger like pain and ice pick feelings behind the eyes.
+Since the lateral and medial pterygoid muscles insert into the medial and pterygoid plates, chronic contracture of these muscles could result in the torquing action of the sphenoid.

 These muscles when strained can contribute to a pulling force behind the eyes since these muscles attach to boney structures just behind the orbits (eye) regions internally and posteriorly.